A lot of people are confused between Direct Stock Market Investment vs Index Funds and Mutual Funds.

 * Mutual Fund is marked as ‘Medium Effort’ because there are so many mutual funds – effort will be involved in picking the right fund, learning more about the fund manager, his investing style etc.

 Also note: In the ‘Risk’ column, Index Funds are categorized as ‘Low Risk’.
 Be aware that all kinds of equity investment has market-related risk.
 The value of your investment could rise and fall at any time or any moment.
 So, stock market in itself is ‘High Risk’ – which is why it can also give the best returns compared to other forms of investment.

 - The knowledge you get will be 10 times more than the knowledge you got from school.
 The market will not only make you a more knowledgeable person, it’ll also make you a better individual.
 This reason alone, makes it worth investing your time in learning stock market investing.

 - It’s such a vast field.
 You will learn about various industries, top-notch businesses and the visionaries who run them.
 You also get to learn about the economy, global and national.
 It’s all connected.

 - There is also the psychological aspect of investing.
 When it comes to index funds or mutual funds, very little of your emotion is involved.
 You only see the ‘NAV’ (Net Asset Value).
 You do not really get to know at what price a stock was bought or sold.

 - Whereas in direct investing, you have to decide the ‘buy price’ as well as the ‘sell price’.
-When the buy, the price will either go higher or lower.
-If it goes lower, the fear of loss will begin to affect you mind.
-If it goes higher, the market will either make you sell too early or it will create a sense of greed within you – which you eventually have to overcome to become a successful investor.
+When you buy, the price will either go higher or lower.
+If it goes lower, the fear of loss will begin to affect your mind.
+If it goes higher, the market will either make you sell too early or it will create a sense of greed within you – which you will have to overcome to become a successful investor.